 The most recent 1-2 finish here was for Mercedes, in 2019.
 Mercedes have the most 1-2 finishes of any team at the venue, with three.
 Ferrari are the only other team with multiple 1-2 results at Albert Park, while Williams, McLaren and Brawn GP are the other teams to achieve the feat.

-There are four previous Australian Grand Prix winners on the 2023 grid.
+There are five previous Australian Grand Prix winners on the 2024 grid.

-Lewis Hamilton has won twice – in 2008 and 2015, while Fernando Alonso, Valtteri Bottas and Charles Leclerc each have a single victory at the circuit.
-Alonso won in 2006, Bottas was victorious in 2019 and Leclerc won the last race here in 2022.
+Lewis Hamilton has won twice – in 2008 and 2015, while Fernando Alonso, Valtteri Bottas, Charles Leclerc and Max Verstappen each have a single victory at the circuit.
+Alonso won in 2006, Bottas was victorious in 2019, Leclerc won in 2022 and Verstappen took victory in the last race here in 2023.

 The longest streak of different winners here is 7.